liquidev/liquidev.github.io/_posts/2022-04-06-mica-interior-mutation.md

 ---

 JavaScript, Python, Lua, Ruby, … all have an annoying problem.
 Constants (or immutable variables) can actually be mutated!

-How in the world did it come to this?
-Let's have a look at how immutability works in these languages, and how I fixed it in Mica.
+…Well, not exactly.
+You can't _assign new values_ to constants.
+That's the whole point.
+But I believe that guarantee is not strong enough.
+Let's have a look.

 # How things are today